We would like to welcome our newest Darling Diapers Licensee

 Q. What if I don't like the pattern?

 A. I have given the utmost effort in hopes that nobody will be unhappy with the pattern.
-Patterns have been tester again and again by my scores and scores of testers to make sure that this pattern fits well on a large range of shapes and sizes and is easy to follow.
+Patterns have been tested again and again by my scores and scores of testers to make sure that this pattern fits well on a large range of shapes and sizes and is easy to follow.
 But, the truth is, no single pattern fits every child perfectly.
 Unfortunately, this is a buyer beware situation and I cannot give refunds.
 I encourage all potential customers to seek out others who have used this pattern and ask questions to make sure it will meet your particular needs.

 Q. I need to know what supplies to order before I order the Darling Diapers Unlimited pattern.
 What should I buy?